openandclose/tosixinch/docs/commandline.rst

     do not parse user configuration (intended for testing)

-.. option:: --use-urlreplace {yes,no}

-    use url replacement feature (default: yes)

-        choices=yes, no

 .. option:: --cnvpath CNVPATH

     override the converter executable path. you also need to set the converter itself